What Does Creatine Taste Like? [Can You Even Taste It?]

 What Is the Taste of Creatine?

-Creatine has a relatively bland taste, and it has a mildly salty flavor and a granular texture when floating in the water.
-It’s nothing like ginger, something we covered in a previous article.
-During the loading process, you’ll have to mix up to 5-grams of creatine monohydrate in each serving, four times a day, so you’d better get used to it quickly.
+Creatine has a relatively bland taste.
+It has a mildly salty flavor and a granular texture when floating in water.
+It’s nothing like ginger, something we covered in a previous article –How Does Ginger Taste Like .
+During the loading process, where you will start by taking large dosages, you’ll mix up to 5-grams of creatine monohydrate in each serving, four times a day, so you’d better get used to it quickly.

-The taste of creatine isn’t delightful; it’s similar to drinking a glass of saltwater but with trace amounts of the mineral.
+The taste of creatine isn’t great but it is not bad either.
+It’s similar to drinking a glass of saltwater but with small amount of trace minerals.
 Some people are horrified by the taste, while others appear to be unaffected.
-If you’re concerned about the flavor of the supplement, you’re looking at it incorrectly.

-Even if you don’t like it, it’s only four servings every day so that it won’t kill you.
-We recognise that some people have strong aversions to specific flavors and textures.
-As a result, we’ve come up with a few ways to disguise the taste of creatine monohydrate, which we will discuss shortly.
+We recognize that some people have a strong dislike of specific flavors and textures.
+As a result, we’ve come up with a few ways to disguise the taste of creatine monohydrate, which we will discuss shortly but first let’s dive into what creatine is.

 How Do You Hide the Taste of Creatine?